There are more than 300 million people worldwide who have trouble seeing the world in color.

 A recent study found that up to 8.7 percent of all men are color blind, as are 3.2 percent of women.

-The condition is most common among people of Northern European descent, especially those from Scandinavia and Ireland.
+It is most common among people of Northern European descent.
+This includes those from Scandinavia and Ireland.

 The most common form of color blindness is red-green color blindness, which affects about 1 in 12 men (8 percent) and 1 in 200 women.
 This type leads to difficulty distinguishing between green, red and brown colors that have similar hues.